 Several months ago I made a post on foreigner friendly Anmas in South Korea.
 Now I’m going to make one on foreigner friendly soaploands in Tokyo.
 Hopefully this will be the first of many.

-With the aid of Ryuji, expert webmaster of the new Fuzokupedia website, I have been made aware of the following two shops.
+With the aid of Ryuji, expert webmaster of the now-defunct Fuzokupedia website, I have been made aware of the following two shops.